Joseph Warren: Freemasonry

 Warren was a Scottish Freemason.
-He was a member of Lodge St Andrews, No.81, (Boston, Massachusetts) which held a Charter from the Grand Lodge of Scotland.
+He was a member of Lodge St Andrews, No.81, (Boston, Massachusetts), which held a Charter from the Grand Lodge of Scotland.
 The Lodge continues to meet in Boston under the Grand Lodge of Massachusetts.
 The date he joined the Lodge is not known but was during the period after the inauguration of the Lodge on St Andrew's Day, 30 November 1756 and 15 May 1769 when he is recorded in the Grand Lodge of Scotland's membership register as being the Master of the Lodge.
 Paul Revere and William Palfrey are also recorded, in the same entry, with Revere being named as Secretary of the Lodge.
 Warren was appointed Grand Master of all Scottish Freemasonry in the 13 colonies by the Grand Lodge of Scotland.

 He was appointed Grand Master of the newly established Provincial Grand Lodge of Massachusetts in that same year.
-(Upon his death, Joseph Webb became Acting Grand Master.)
+Upon his death, Joseph Webb became Acting Grand Master.

 The Grand Lodge of Massachusetts has an award in his name for Masons who have served the fraternity, the country, or humanity with distinction.
-It is the second-highest honor conferred by the Grand Lodge, only surpassed by the Henry Price medal.
+It is the second-highest honor conferred by the Grand Lodge, surpassed by only the Henry Price medal.
 The Henry Price medal is usually awarded to those who served with distinction in the Grand Lodge, while the Joseph Warren medal may be conferred upon any Mason within the Grand jurisdiction.

 In popular culture

+Warren Lodge No. 32 of the Grand Lodge of New York is a historic Masonic lodge that meets in Schultzville, New York.
+It was founded in 1807 and named in memory of Joseph Warren.

-Walter Coy portrayed Dr. Warren in the 1957 film Johnny Tremain.
+Walter Coy portrayed Warren in the 1957 film Johnny Tremain.
 Warren also appeared in episodes 5 and 9 of the 2002 animated television show Liberty's Kids.

 Ryan Eggold was cast as Warren in the 2015 miniseries Sons of Liberty.

-Dr. Warren is featured in the song "Wildfire" by the band Mandolin Orange on their 2016 album Blindfaller.
+Warren is featured in the song "Wildfire" by the band Mandolin Orange (renamed Watchhouse) on their 2016 album Blindfaller.

 Joseph Warren is referenced in the A. W. Burns/George W. Hewitt song "America Shall Aye Be Free".